daniel-stasiak/wpteam-workflow/docs/README_styles.md

 ## 1. Bower components

 Bower components part loads SCSS files for bower components which won't be automatiacally implemented i.e.:
+- Hamburgers CSS
-- Bootstrap
+- jQuery mmenu
-- Font awesome
+- OWL Carousel
 - Select2
-- Hamburgers

 ## 2. Base
+### 2.1 Bootstrap

+This foldar contain whole Bootstrap 4 SASS elements

-### 2.1.
+### 2.2.
 Fonts
 In this file you should create ```@mixin```s for all fonts that will be used in project.
 Mixin should contain one value for ```font-weight```.